 - Preheat oven to 350°F. Spread slivered almonds in a single layer on a baking sheet, and bake for 7 to 10 minutes, until golden brown.
 Set aside.

-- Sprinkle 2 tablespoons sugar in an even layer over the bottom of a saucepan set over medium heat.
-The moment the sugar is completely liquefied, add almonds, stirring briskly to coat, then sesame seeds, stirring until evenly distributed.
+- Sprinkle the sugar in an even layer over the bottom of a large sauté pan set over medium heat.
+The moment the sugar is completely liquefied, add the almonds, sesame seeds, and sea salt, stirring until evenly distributed.
 Do this quickly, so that the mixture does not burn.
 Immediately transfer nut mixture to a plate and let cool.

 - Meanwhile, slice the bok choy crosswise into ½-inch pieces.
 Bits of dirt can lodge themselves in the greens’ numerous crevices, so thoroughly wash and dry the greens after you’ve chopped them.
 Place bok choy in a large bowl, and toss with some of the dressing.
 Taste; add more dressing if desired.
 Add the scallions and nut mixture to the bowl and toss well.